sean797/ansible-role-katello-ha/README.md

 - run `ansible-playbook katello-ha.yml -t postgresql`

 ##### Master failure scenario:
-- Force slave to take over as the master using `sudo -u postgres pg_ctl promote`
+- Force a slave to take over as the master using `sudo -u postgres pg_ctl promote`
 - Reconfigure inventory groups so the new master and slaves(s) are set correctly,
 - run `ansible-playbook katello-ha.yml -t postgresql`